saralpulit/PresentationSlides/README.md

 ## Presentations

-This repository contains slides and posters from various presentations that I have made publicly-available.
+This repository contains slides and posters from various presentations, posters, etc. that I have made publicly available.

-If you have questions on any of these presentations, please feel free to get in touch! (s.l.pulit@umcutrecht.nl)
+If you have questions, please feel free to contact me! (sara.pulit@gmail.com)

 ### whradjbmi_gwas.ASHG_2018.pulit.v2.pdf
 Poster from American Society of Human Genetics 2018 (San Diego, California, USA).
 "Meta-analysis of genome-wide association studies for body fat distribution in 694,649 individuals of European ancestry."